 Thomas C. Lauer will serve as our director and as a member of the investment committee of our investment advisor responsible for advising us.
 Mr. Lauer has more than 15 years of experience investing debt and equity capital in lower middle-market companies.
 Mr. Lauer has served as a managing partner of Fidus Partners, LLC since 2008.
-Mr. Lauer was a managing director of Allied Capital Corporation from 2004 to 2008, where he was a member of the firm's Management Committee from 2006 to 2008, Private Finance Investment Committee from 2005 to 2008, and Senior Debt Fund Investment Committee from 2007 to 2008.
+Mr. Lauer was a managing director of Allied Capital Corporation from 2004 to 2008, where he was a member of the firm's Management Committee from 2006 to 2008, Private Finance Investment Committee from 2007 to 2008.
 Prior to joining Allied Capital Corporation, Mr. Lauer worked with GE Capital's Global Sponsor Finance Group, the Leveraged Capital Group at Wachovia Securities and its predecessor, First Union Securities, Inc. and the Platform Components Division of Intel Corporation.
 Mr. Lauer earned a bachelor of business administration and master of business administration from the University of Notre Dame.